 For great resources and in-depth discussions on taking your course online, visit the EMU Faculty Development webpage.

 Steps for a basic setup

 - Create modules - Modules help organize your content and activities.
 You can create one for each week of the class.
-Start with creating a module for Week of Mar 16-22.

 - Create an intro page - An intro page outlines what will happen during the week.
 You edit documents just like using Word.

 - Upload course documents - If you have Word, PDF, or text documents for your course materials, you can upload them directly to the module for sharing.

 - Create a Q&A discussion form - Students need a place to ask questions about what's happening in the course.
 Answering these in a Q&A discussion forum allows everyone to read the answer.

 - Post an announcement - Announcements send out notifications (emails, text messages if students set them up).
 Use these to update students on what's going on in the class.

 View a PDF guide to creating these items in Canvas.

 - Create a check-in discussion - Ask your students to post in this discussion early in the week so you're sure you have contact with everyone.
 Give them a basic topic to discuss and respond to each other.